 1. Switch to the Mapping tab of the New Data Comparison wizard.

-2. Click the Map Schemas button on the toolbar.
+2. Click Map Schemas on the toolbar.

 3. In the Map Schemas dialog window that will appear, map the source schema with the target schema as required.
 To do this, click the drop-down arrow button in the corresponding Target column cell and select the required schema from the drop-down list.

 Data Compare for SQL Server supports only one-to-one schema mapping.
-If you need to synchronize data between one source schema and several target schemas or vice versa, you need to perform several comparison and synchronization operations.
+If you need to synchronize data between one source schema and several target schemas or vice versa, you need to perform several comparison and synchronization operaet mapping options to default</a>

 You can use the Custom Query option to compare custom results received after query execution instead of comparing whole tables or views.